xolvio/meteor-rtd-example-project/README.md

 What's included?
 ----------------
-* Karma with file watchers, console reporter and coverage configured
+* Karma with file watchers, Jasmine (can easily be switched to Mocha), console reporter and coverage configured
 * Retrofitted unit and acceptance tests around the Meteor leaderboard example app demonstrating 100% test coverage
-* Mock methods for Meteor templates to expose functions and events to unit tests
+* Templates stub that expose functions and events to unit tests
+* Model stub that allows [Jasmine spies](https://github.com/pivotal/jasmine/wiki/Spies) to be used
+* Meteor stub with hooks into the Meteor.x methods
 * Session stub with get/set methods
-* Meteor stub with hooks into the Meteor.x methods
-* Database collection stub that allows you to count the number of times a collection has been instenitated
+* Collection stub that allows you to count the number of times a collection has been initialized

 What is Realtime TDD?
 ---------------------
-This is a term I have coined to see if it will catch on!
-It's based on the following philosophy that I live my work life
+This is a term I have coined to see if it will catch on :) It's based on the following philosophy, which I live my work life by:
-by:

-The ability to deal with feedback is a great indicator of quality.
-So the earlier feedback can be captured and the quicker it can be dealt with, the lower the cost of development and the high the quality of the end product.
-With that in mind, there are numerous practises to capture feedback in the whole product development lifecycle, from unit testing to watching users engage with the system.
+The ability to capture and deal with feedback it is a great indicator of quality, both of working practises and the end product.
+Feedback comes in all shapes and sizes and the earlier it can be captured, the easier and cheaper it is to deal with.
+Now consider the ideal scenario of getting feedback in realtime, then consider the trend of using file watchers and the speed of which test run in a Javascript environment.
+You could say we're not that far off from this ideal with all the magic efforts the community has put in.

+This project aims to get the product development process as close as possible to that ideal so we can deliver better quality products and enjoy doing it.

-The key automatable areas are:
+The key feedback areas are:
 * Static analysis (linting, test coverage)
 * Automated testing (unit & acceptance)
-* Monitoring (logging)
+* Monitoring (metrics and logging)
 * Performance testing (stress, load, soak)

-Now consider the ideal scenario of getting realtime feedback from every area above whilst you're coding.
-Then consider that we're not that far off that ability with all the magic work of the community.

-This project puts that hard work together to help developers deliver better quality and drive productivity upwards.

 Instructions
 ------------